Last modified: September 10, 2022

 Joining and Splitting Arrays

 In NumPy, manipulating the structure of arrays is a common operation.
 Whether combining multiple arrays into one or splitting a single array into several parts, NumPy provides a set of intuitive functions to achieve these tasks efficiently.
-This guide will cover various methods to join and split arrays, providing detailed explanations and practical examples.
+Understanding how to join and split arrays is essential for organizing data, preparing it for analysis, and optimizing computational performance.
+This guide covers various methods to join and split arrays, offering detailed explanations and practical examples to help you utilize these tools effectively.

 Stacking Arrays